 Our research is editorially independent but we may earn a commission for purchases made through our links.

 One of the best U.S. lodges to stay at for winter, this award-winning lodge is ideal for skiers looking for a luxurious escape.
 It’s the only Forbes five-star hotel and spa with mid-mountain ski-in/ski-out access on the slopes of Deer Valley.
 Each suite has its own distinct look and comes complete with a jetted tub for soothing sore muscles after a long day out on the slopes – and you’ll even have the option to soak in the scenery outside with an outdoor hot tub on the deck.
-It also features a fireplace, full kitchen, and comfy terry cloth robes.
-If you want to take relaxation a step farther, head to Stein’s world-class spa, which offers a host of treatments and massage along with access to a sauna, steam room, hot and cold plunge.
-Head to the Champions Club, an entertainment center with a variety of high-tech to old school games, or visit the Freestyle Theater for movie night.
+It also features a fireplace, a full kitchen, and comfy terry cloth robes.
+If you want to take relaxation a step further, head to Stein’s world-class spa, which offers a host of treatments and massages along with access to a sauna, steam room, and hot and cold plunge pools.
+Head to the Champions Club, an entertainment center with a variety of high-tech to old-school games, or visit the Freestyle Theater for movie night.

 McGregor Mountain Lodge is nestled between Rocky Mountain National Park and Estes Park, one of the most beautiful places to be any time of the year, but especially magical during the winter with the pristine landscape covered in snow.
 Here you’ll enjoy amazing views of the terrain and wildlife right from your cozy cabin, with elk and other animals frequently walking by.
 Take part in activities like snowshoeing, sleigh riding and ice skating during the day and then come back and soothe sore muscles in the hot tub, taking in the gorgeous vistas through huge windows and large skylights.
 When you’re ready to head back to your toasty retreat, you can cuddle up next to the warmth of your fireplace too.